 If you’re shocked that we talked about beaches and Chicago in the same breath, you’re probably not alone.
-Chicago may bring up visions of having to wear a parka year ‘round, the city does actually boast some glorious summer weather—and there happens to be a really big lake nearby where you can enjoy it.
+Chicago may bring up visions of having to wear a parka year-round, but the city does actually boast some glorious summer weather—and there happens to be a really big lake nearby where you can enjoy it.
 Sandy beaches line the city’s waterfront and, for a little more seclusion, you can have a weekend getaway up north at Wisconsin’s picturesque Door County peninsula.
 Or, you can head south and hike in the Indiana Dunes National Lakeshore.
-For people from the coasts, who view the Midwest as landlocked farm country, spending time around the Great Lakes can be an eye-opening experience.
+For people from the coasts, who view the Midwest as a landlocked farm country, spending time around the Great Lakes can be an eye-opening experience.

 Sports Are Kind of a Big Deal